 - a.
-Paying federal prevailing wages and benefits to workers, including compliance with Davis-Bacon and Service Contract Act requirements, where applicable (i.e., projects over \$5,000,000), and collecting the required certified payrolls; - b.
-Commitments to union neutrality; - c.
-Use of an appropriately skilled workforce; - d.
-Use of an appropriately credentialed workforce (i.e., satisfying requirements for appropriate and relevant pre-existing occupational training, certification, and licensure); and - e.
+Use of an appropriately skilled workforce; - b.
+Use of an appropriately credentialed workforce (i.e., satisfying requirements for appropriate and relevant pre-existing occupational training, certification, and licensure); and - c.
 Taking steps to prevent the misclassification of workers, in accordance with any applicable provisions of the West Virginia Employment Law Worker Classification Act, W. Va.
 Code § 21-5I-1, et seq. (setting forth standards for proper employment classification of independent contractors and employees).